Alexandra Panova

 Alexandra Alexandrovna Panova (Александра Александровна Панова; born 2 March 1989) is a Russian professional tennis player who specializes in doubles.
-She has a career-high WTA doubles ranking of world No. 20 achieved on 8 September 2025.
-She peaked at No. 71 in singles on 30 July 2012.
+She has a career-high doubles ranking by the WTA of No. 20, achieved on 8 September 2025.
+On 30 July 2012, she peaked at No. 71 in the WTA singles rankings.

 She has won 11 doubles titles on the WTA Tour.
-On the ITF Women's Circuit, she won two of her 16 doubles titles with her older sister, Olga Panova.
+On the ITF Women's Circuit, she won two of her 16 doubles titles with her elder sister, Olga Panova.

 Career

 2009

 In January, Panova obtained an invitation from the Hong Kong Tennis Patrons' Association to play JB Group Classic with her compatriot Anna Chakvetadze (she replaced Maria Sharapova for injury) and Vera Zvonareva, and then she entered the Australian Open women's qualifying singles unseeded and made it to the qualifying third round, before losing to unseeded Julia Schruff of Germany, in two sets.

 2010–2013: Major debut, three WTA 250 doubles titles

-In August, Panova made her Grand Slam debut at the 2011 US Open by coming through qualifying.
+In August, Panova made her Grand Slam tournament debut at the 2011 US Open by coming through qualifying.
 In the first round, she faced the eighth seed Marion Bartoli, a match that she ended up losing in straight sets.

-In February 2012, Panova made it to her first WTA Tour final at the Copa Colsanitas, upsetting the fifth seed Gisela Dulko along the way.
-She lost to Lara Arruabarrena in the singles final, but won her first WTA title in doubles.
+In February 2012, Panova made it to her first WTA Tour final at the Copa Colsanitas, upsetting fifth seed Gisela Dulko along the way.
+She lost to Lara Arruabarrena in the singles final, but won her first WTA Tour title in doubles.
 She then won her second doubles title of the year at the Morocco Open.

 At the US Open, Panova faced then-world No. 1 and eventual runner-up, Victoria Azarenka, in the first round and was heavily defeated, losing in straight sets and winning just one game.

 Panova participated in the Fed Cup final against Italy.
 She lost a marathon match against Roberta Vinci in the first rubber.
 Panova squandered a 7–5, 5–2, 40–15 lead.
 Italy went on to win the Fed Cup tie 3–0.